-Individuals, who fail to submit this form or who purposely violate any withholding tax provisions, will receive penalties.
-These will take in the form of heavy fines depending on the gravity of the activity.
+If you fail to submit the BIR Form 0619E or violate any withholding tax provisions, you will be penalized.
+The penalties will be in the form of heavy fines – depending on the scale of the violation.

 There are other penalties, but it’s best to avoid them altogether and file your expanded withholding taxes appropriately.

 The country’s tax system will keep updating, so it’s crucial to be in the loop to avoid any penalties.
 To save time and increase efficiency, sign up for a tax app that keeps you updated on your tax dues.